rameshelamathi/k2store/index.md

 ### Why J2Store?

-As we mentioned earlier, J2Store has grown to the most popular eCommerce toolkits for Joomla.
+As we mentioned earlier, [J2Store](https://www.j2store.org) has grown to become the most popular eCommerce toolkit for Joomla.
 With over 100+ features, you can build almost any type of eCommerce websites with J2Store.

 #### Here are some key features: